-Figure 6 shows the OD values versus the time of exposure to dry heat at 40 °C, 50 °C and 60 °C for "Paper F" and "Paper G".
-Each one of the thermal sensitive papers studied shows a different behavior when exposed to heat.
-For "Paper F", the OD decreases with the increase of the temperature and of the exposure time.
-For "Paper G", at 40 °C and 50 °C the OD value is almost constant, but at 60 °C an increase in OD is observed with exposure time.
+Figure 6 shows the OD values versus the time of exposure to dry heat at 40°C, 50°C and 60°C for "Paper F" and "Paper G".
+Each one of the studied thermosensitive papers shows a different behavior when exposed to heat.
+For "Paper F", the OD decreases with the increase of both the temperature and the exposure time.
+For "Paper G", at 40°C and 50°C, the OD value is almost constant, but at 60°C an increase in OD is observed with the increase of the exposure time.
 Figure 6 also shows the aspect of the papers after the total exposure period at 60°C.